 Clothes are very cheap to buy in China.
 Our teachers are required to dress in a professional manner.
 This does not mean that you need to bring your best suite, T-shirts and Jeans are acceptable as long as they are neat and not ripped.
 Shorts and muscle (tank tops) are forbidden in the classrooms.
 Modest sun dresses are allowed, but be conscious about wearing any dresses, sweaters or tops that are low cut and tight.
 We recommend that you bring the basics

 with you and then go shopping once you get here and find out what you still need, after all you will want to travel light.
 Please use common sense and bear in mind that China is a more conservative country than the country you are from.
 Teachers hold a high social respect and are expected to behave in a professional manner on all aspects.
 Also, for girls, if your shoe size is over 38, and for guys, if yours is over 44, you are goin to have a hard time finding fitting shoes in China.
 So it's wise to bring with you more than a couple of pairs in various styles.

 Daily toiletries and cosmetics are also very inexpensive and available in China.
 Again we recommend travel light and get all you need after you arrive.

 Weather tips for dressing in Yangshuo, Guilin:

 If you require prescription medication, bring as big a supply as possible with letters from your doctor and other documents supporting what the medication is and why it is needed.
-We also recommend that you bring a good supply of pain killers such as Ibuprofen, a multi vitamin and anti-diarrhea and/or travel sickness pills.
-Most other medicines such as cold and flu tablets are available at all pharmacies in China.
+We also would like to recommend some medicines for you to bring to China as they will be greatly useful for your western bodies but hard to find in China.